pyccel/pyccel/tutorial/numpy-functions.md

     x1, x2: array_like,
         Input arrays (must be 1d or 2d), scalars not allowed.

--   Supported langauges: fortran (2d arrays only)
+-   Supported langauges: fortran (1d or 2d arrays only, dot product not supported)

 -   python code: